dart-archive/www.dartlang.org/src/site/codelabs/polymer/index.markdown

 # {{ page.title }}

-This code lab introduces you to the Polymer Dart libraries, which help you to use custom elements to build a web app.
+This code lab introduces you to [polymer.dart](/polymer/), which helps you to use custom elements to build a web app.
 To complete this lab you should have programming experience, but you don't need experience with web programming or the Dart langauge.